Hair Transplant Specialist Miami

 Hair transplant surgery is appropriate for individuals with male pattern baldness or female pattern baldness.
-It is generally not advised for individuals with diffuse hair loss, for sufficient donor hairs from the back and sides of the scalp must be available for transplanting.
+It is generally not advised for individuals with diffuse hair loss, because sufficient donor hairs from the back and sides of the scalp must be available for transplanting.
 Individuals with thin or missing eyebrows, mustaches or beards, as well as those with hair loss due to scars, injury or prior surgery- including previous hair transplants- are also appropriate candidates.
 Good health and realistic expectations are also important, which will be explained by our surgeons in your consultation.
 Hair transplants can be performed on individuals of a wide range in age, from the early 20s to the 70’s and beyond.
 In general, men under the age of 28 – or any male who likes to keep his hair short – are best treated with the follicular unit extraction technique since it avoids the making of a linear donor site incision scar.
 In addition, any male who wants to avoid any linear donor site incision scar is best treated with the FUE technique utilizing both the NeoGraft® and our own E-Fue System.